weaviate/weaviate-io/developers/weaviate/config-refs/env-vars.md

 | `RAFT_METADATA_ONLY_VOTERS` | If `true`, voter nodes only handle the schema.
 They do not accept any data. | `boolean` | `false` |

 <!-- Docs notes:
+MAINTENANCE_NODES: not documented, for internal use only
-MAINTENANCE_NODES is not documented as it is for internal use only -->
+ASYNC_BRUTE_FORCE_SEARCH_LIMIT: not documented, for internal use only -->

 ## Questions and feedback